dreamportdev/Osdev-Notes/00_Introduction/01_README.md

 # Welcome

-Wheter you are reading the noes online or as a book this is a collection of notes about operating systems development.
-They were by the authors while writing (and re-writing) their own operating systems.
+Wheter you are reading the notes online or as a book this is a collection of notes about operating systems development.
+They were written by the authors while writing (and re-writing) their own operating systems.
 The notes are written with the intent of guiding the reader through the various stages of building an operating system kernel from scratch.
+Trying to focus more on the concepts behind and how things works than on the code.

 We hope you enjoy, and find something interesting here!